 This Frozen Berry Fruit Salad is a delicious make-ahead dessert option that comes together in a snap.
 Filled with a blend of mixed berries and toasted pecans, it’s an easy sweet treat you can serve any time of year.

 Frozen fruit salads are a classic dessert in the South with many variations.
 You my use any variety of fruit that you enjoy, from a simple can of fruit cocktail, to a combination of fresh strawberries and bananas.
-Some frozen fruit salads even include mayonnaise as an ingredient as you can see here on Hellmann's website.
+Some frozen fruit salads even include mayonnaise as an ingredient as you can see here on Hellmann’s website.
+The most convenient thing about these types of salads is they can be made in advance and served as a side dish or a dessert.

 - This dessert has so few ingredients, I highly recommend that you go for the gold and use heavy cream.
 Life is short, eat dessert first.